allisonburtch/consultancy/contact.md

 title: Contact
 ---

-I'd love to talk to as many people as possible.
-### That means you!

 If you have an startup/NGO/cooperative that you would like to connect me to -- or if you have a problem that you want help solving -- please feel free to book a Zoom call in the calend.ly link here:

 <!-- Calendly inline widget begin -->